-As Senator Rubio has said of late, imagine the impact on the public psyche if they are told a program that was at least partially effective is being shut down because Congress cannot agree on providing more money for something that is already in place.
-While we do not always agree with them, it would seem Republicans have a legitimate point in this case.
-The question will be whether Democrats come to appreciate the political damage they will incur if they stall too long.
+Once again for our non-US readers, this is a classic example in American politics of one side having an edge but then striving mightily to 'snatch defeat from the jaws of victory'.
+Tuesday we cited Senator Rubio's, "(paraphrased) imagine the impact on the public psyche if they are told a program that was at least partially effective is being shut down because Congress cannot agree on providing more money for something that is already in place."
+While we do not always agree with them, it would seem the Republicans have a legitimate point in this case.